My Pet Center

 Cluster seizures

 Two or more seizures in a row are known as cluster seizures.
-These seizures can be particularly dangerous and you should contact the vet ASAP.
+These seizures can be particularly dangerous and you should contact your vet immediately.

 Status epilepticus